An overview of online reputation for businesses

 Businesses, more often than individuals, must combat the effects of fake news and blistering or heartless online reviews.
 Most of the time, such management should be assigned to the expertise of people who have fought these demons before.

-- Large to medium size business trying to recover from a damaged reputation.
+- Large to medium size businesses trying to recover from a damaged reputation.
 No. The stakes are too high.
 At the very least, get a strategic blueprint from someone who’s done this before.
 You may have the internal resource to carry on the project, but it will be all hands on deck until the storm quiets down.

-- Large to medium size business trying to protect an already-good reputation, hire a reputation agency to give you a plan, then conduct the plan on your own.
+- Large to medium size businesses trying to protect an already-good reputation, hire a reputation agency to give you a plan, then conduct the plan on your own.
 As long as you have internal resources such as developers, designers, content creators, SEOs, and social media managers, you should be able to carry out a plan internally.

 - Small businesses trying to recover from a damaged reputation.
 Probably not.
 Again, anytime we’re dealing with major issues, we must reach out to agencies with experience in dealing with them.
 For small businesses, it’s even more important, since small organizations typically do not have the personnel resources to devote to the effort of rebuilding a damaged reputation.
 It’s possible to learn any of these skills if employees have the time to do so.